‘Mexican Kim Kardashian’ Jimena Sanchez Sizzles In An Animal-Print Bodysuit On Instagram

 Prior to sharing the bodysuit snaps, Jimena shared a very glamorous picture where she could be seen dressed up in a tight leather dress, one that perfectly hugged her figure and made her look nothing short of gorgeous.

-She styled her hair into waves, opted for a full face of makeup to ramp up the glamour, wore high heels and accessorized with a belt to pull off a very chic look.
+She styled her hair into waves, opted for a full face of makeup to ramp up the glamour, wore high heels, and accessorized with a belt to pull off a very chic look.

-As of this writing, the snap has racked up more than 206,000 likes and over 1,500 comments which shows that the model is immensely popular on the photo-sharing website and fans can never seem to get enough of her hotness.
+As of this writing, the snap has racked up more than 206,000 likes and over 1,500 comments, which shows that the model is immensely popular on the photo-sharing website, and fans can never seem to get enough of her hotness.

 Even though Jimena rose to fame on Instagram because of being compared to American reality star Kim Kardashian, the Mexican beauty is not very fond of the reference.